 Python processes do not share memory and therefore are not subject to data access errors between the processes, however, access errors can occur for objects such as those provided by multiprocessing.sharedctypes or maintained by the operating system and shared by processes, such as files.
 For such objects, the vulnerability exists.

-Interprocess communication mechanisms such as pipes can exhibit concurrency control errors, see 6.63 Lock protocol errors [CGM].
+Interprocess communication mechanisms such as pipes can exhibit concurrency control errors (see 6.63 Lock protocol errors [CGM]).
 Note that the use of pipes or queues to move significantly large amounts of data can reduce complexity related to global locks at the expense of performance, which can cause the application to run too slowly and/or miss deadlines.

 Pipes and queues are designed such that one process writes to a pipe or queue and a second process reads from it.
 If one of the processes contains threads, and multiple threads attempt to access the same pipe or queue, then there is a risk of data corruption since the order of access cannot be guaranteed.
 Indeed, the use of more than one concurrency model in the same application makes the application susceptible to uncoordinated data accesses.